HCS Score

 The DAI system involves complex financial processes including collateral management, liquidation mechanisms, debt maintenance, and protocol-controlled stabilization.
 These structures introduce additional complexity and uncertainty compared to straightforward payment cryptocurrencies.

 DAI itself was not created for gambling.
-Its functions — payments, settlements, liquidity management, stable value transfers — are legitimate in isolation.
+Its functions including payments, settlements, liquidity management, and stable value transfers are legitimate in isolation.

 But DAI is deeply integrated throughout leveraged DeFi strategies, yield farming systems, borrowing protocols, and speculative financial products.
 This deep ecosystem integration with high-risk and speculative financial activity increases exposure to Maysir concerns across the broader system.